MicrosoftDocs/azure-video-indexer/azure-video-indexer/avi-support-matrix.md

 author: IngridAtMicrosoft
 ---

-# Azure Video Indexer support matrix and service limits
+# Azure AI Video Indexer support matrix and service limits

-This article describes the supported formats and limitations of Azure Video Indexer.
+This article describes the supported formats and limitations of Azure AI Video Indexer.

 ## Upload file size and video duration